-3.3.0 EQUIPMENT
+2.2.6 EQUIPMENT

-Competitors must wear ITF HQ approved red or blue boots or gloves and headgear as well as mouthguards.
+Competitors must wear ITF HQ approved red or blue boots or gloves and headgear as well as mouthguards and no unapproved protective wear.
 Male competitors must wear groin guards and any competitor may choose to wear approved shin and forearm guards.

-3.3.2 PROCEDURE (INDIVIDUAL)
+2.2.8 PROCEDURE (ALL)

-- 1 The Jury panel will consist of a Jury President and one or more assistant and the umpire panel will consist of five experienced and knowledgeable umpires. - 2 The umpire panel will march onto the ring in single file and line up in front of the Jury President facing the table. - 3 The umpire designated as the centre referee will call all umpires to "charyot" and then make the umpires bow to the Jury President. - 4 The centre referee will then take one step forward and turn to face the other umpires before the Jury President asks them to bow to the centre referee.
+- 1 The Jury panel will consist of a Jury President and one or more assistant and the umpire panel will consist of five experienced and knowledgeable umpires. - 2 The umpire panel will march onto the ring in single file and line up in front of the Jury President facing the table.